poets-ai/elegy/docs/index.md

 * `callbacks` module
 * `nn` layers module

-For more information checkout the **Reference API** section in the [Documentation](https://poets-ai.github.io/elegy).
+For more information check out the **Reference API** section in the [Documentation](https://poets-ai.github.io/elegy).

 ## Contributing
-Deep Learning is evolving at an incredible rate, there is so much to do and so few hands.
-If you wish to contibute anything from a loss or metrics to a new awesome feature for Elegy just open an issue or send a PR!
+Deep Learning is evolving at an incredible pace, there is so much to do and so few hands.
+If you wish to contibute anything from a loss or metric to a new awesome feature for Elegy just open an issue or send a PR!

 ## About Us
-We are a couple friends passionate about ML.
+We are some friends passionate about ML.

 ## License
 Apache